Account Billing Policies

 Processing and PDF versions of Files Uploaded

 As part of processing, LEP expands supported container files, including Outlook PSTs, Outlook MSGs, ZIP files, and RAR files.
-The expansion increases the storage used for a case as part of decompression.
+That expansion increases the storage used for a case.

-LEP automatically creates a Normalized PDF version of all supported file types uploaded in order to allow better document viewing, increased searchability, Bates stamping at the page level, redaction, document splitting, and other functions.
-If the software cannot create a Normalized PDF, a placeholder page will be created, which can be Bates-stamped.
-See Placeholder File for more information.
-This process includes OCR of PDFs and other supported images when available.
+LEP automatically creates a Normalized PDF version of all uploaded supported file to allow for better document viewing, increased searchability, Bates stamping at the page level, redaction, document splitting, and other functions.
+If the software cannot create a Normalized PDF, a placeholder page will be created, which can be Bates-stamped if produced.
+See Placeholders for more information.
+Please note that this process includes OCR of PDFs and other supported images when available.

 The original file will be available under the Original tab of the Document Viewer and the Normalized PDF (a Text-Under-Image PDF or Text-Based PDF) will be available under the PDF and Page tabs.
 The extracted or OCRed text will be available under the Text and Hits tabs.